 Students in the ROTC program may be granted credit for some military science courses, which can be used to fulfill general education degree requirements.
 ROTC courses are taken without charge.

 Military Science is a course of study that is independent of an undergraduate's major or the school the student attends.
 The program teaches cadets the leadership skills and knowledge they will need to be commissioned as officers in the Active Army, Army Reserve, or Army National Guard.
 There are two types of cadets: contracted and non-contracted.
 With respect to time, contracted cadets often treat ROTC participation like a part-time job.
 Contracted cadets receive a monthly stipend between $300 and $500 for 10 months of each year.
 Non-contracted cadets are typically freshmen and sophomores who are enrolled in the program to see if they like it, but have no obligation.
 The four components of the ROTC Program are: classroom instruction, leadership labs, field training exercises, and physical fitness training.

 Classes introduce cadets to military customs, courtesies, and traditions plus military history and Army organization.
 Classes are held either two or three times a week.

 Leadership labs provide a performance oriented learning environment in which cadets receive practical hands on training opportunities to apply subjects from the classroom to the field.
 Labs are designed and supervised by ROTC instructors and administered by senior Army ROTC cadets.
-Leadership labs are once a week and has a duration of an hour and 15 minutes.
+Leadership labs are once a week and have a duration of two hours.